 To fix a corrupt issue, you must raise a support ticket.
 Our team will help fix the issue so you can continue using your roadmap.

-Accidentally converted a story-level issue type to an epic
+Accidentally converted a child issue type to a parent issue type

-Delete the 'wrong' epic type (that was converted).
+Delete the 'wrong' epic type (the one that was converted).

-As part of the issue type deletion process, you'll be asked which new issue type you'd like to move all your issues to.
+As part of the issue type deletion process, you'll be asked to which new issue type you'd like to move all your issues.

 Select the new issue type you created.